My Artist Statement

 A little something about my process

-This same mental process exists for whatever medium I choose to work ...oil, acrylic, oil pastels, or charcoal.
+This same mental process exists for whatever medium I choose to work ...oil, acrylic, or oil pastels.
 These steps become a meditation of sorts.
 It feeds my soul.
 How lucky am I that the time in my studio is so rich and satisfying?
 Equally fulfilling is when my artwork speaks to someone else.
 The meaning may leap forward or be quite subtle; it matters not, for in the process I am fed, and in viewing, others will bring to each work their own experiences and interpretations.
 Cheers to abstraction!